BRQL for custom fields

 Null handling functions help control how missing or unknown values are treated in calculations.

-• ISNULL(expression, replacementValue): Returns the replacement value when the expression is NULL; otherwise, returns the expression.
+- ISNULL(expression, replacementValue): Returns the replacement value when the expression is NULL

-• NULLIF(expression1, expression2): Returns the first expression, or NULL if both expressions are equal.
+- NULLIF(expression1, expression2): Returns NULL if both expressions are equal

-Example: A dimension on the Product variants table that returns a numeric value of 1 if the Cost field is NULL.
+Example: A dimension on the Product variants table that replaces missing cost values with 1.

 ISNULL([$.Cost], 1)